Bharat-kr/meruaccounting-KCS_MUI_com/README.md

 npm run dev
 ```

-Install the dependencies and devDependencies and start the client.
+**2. Install the dependencies and devDependencies and start the client.

 ```sh
 cd front-end
 npm i
 npm run start
 ```
+**3. Create a `.env` file in the project root folder and copy the format of `.env.sample` file.**

+   - `.env.sample` file contains all the environment variables required for running the project.

+ **4. Open your browser and go to  `https://localhost:3000`**

 ## Contributors